AnnieWannie/Spring_Nerdstrom/README.md

 #### Username = admin
 #### Password = password

-This app was created as a final project for CPAN 228 at Humber College, functionality is fully implemented by styling certainly needs some love
+This app was created as a final project for CPAN 228 at Humber College, functionality is fully implemented but styling certainly needs some love